geocomPP/sdvwR/chapter.md

 ![plot of chunk Plot of spatial objects with different CRS](figure/Plot_of_spatial_objects_with_different_CRS.png)

-In the above code we first extracted the coordinates of each point using `fortify` and then plotted them using `plot`.
-The image shows why reprojection is necessary: the .gpx data are on a totally different scale than the shapefile of London.
-Hence the tiny dot at the bottom right of the graph.
+In the above code we first extracted the coordinates of the vertices of each line and polygon using `fortify` and then plotted them using `plot`.
+The image shows why reprojection is necessary: the `.gpx` data are on a totally different scale than the shapefile of London.
+Hence the tiny dot at the bottom left of the graph.
 We will now reproject the data, allowing `lnd` and `shf2lds.simple` to be usefully plotted on the same graphic:

 ~~~~ {.r}
 lnd.wgs84 <- spTransform(lnd, CRSobj = CRS("+init=epsg:4326"))